 (see forum classifieds) and feel like us Wildcat owners have received a BUM RAP.

 in the BVI's my wife Cindy and I decided it was time to switch from our monohull

 .
 We looked at various cats and after a year of pretty thorough shopping

 we too found the Wildcat to our liking and within our budget

 .
 I was aware of the Bumfuzzle saga.
 I must have read the journal entries three or four times.
-I even spoke with Pat a couple of times via e-mail regarding his unfortunate problems which gave me insight as to what to look for when I hauled the boat out for inspection
+I even spoke with Pat a couple of times via e-mail regarding his unfortunate problems which gave me insight as to what to look for when I hauled the boat

 .
 In my opinion, something happened to his boat - either a lightning